Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Here are the things you should look for in a blogging platform:

 - Cost – This is the very first thing you should look for!
-Look for a blogging platform that is budget friendly.
+Look for a blogging platform that is budget-friendly to setup.

 - Flexibility – Find out if the blogging platform you want to use is flexible.
 It has to be flexible in the sense that; it can be extended using add-ons.